If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 CU Amiga magazine February 1994

 A large preview article on forthcoming Bullfrog games has what seem to be the first in-game screenshots of Genewars, at this time still called Biosphere.
 These are radically different from any of the versions that followed, taking an even more bold and cartoonish design than even those seen in the press kit.
 The screenshots show that at this point the game seemed to be entirely in 2D, representing each planet as a hexagonal board similar to Blue Byte's Battle Isle games.
-Screenshots show characters that could be hired, including Cowboys, Shepherds, and Geologists.
+Screenshots show characters that could be hired, including Cowboys, Shepherds, Geneticists, and Geologists.
 The article doesn't really explain the plot and just talks about it being a game of "planetary control" between groups of colonists, with no mention of the final game's Ethereals.

-The article also expands on the involvement of Richard Reed and Randall Ho from Excellent Studios, and how they originally based the game on Populus with a similar isometric view.
+The article also expands on the involvement of Richard Reed and Randall Ho from Excellent Studios, and how they originally based the game on Populous with a similar isometric view.
 It's said that even at this point in development the game had been "restarted many times, each time being completely redesigned".

 PC Format magazine October 1996